kristofvdb/esphome_components/components/is31fl3246/README.md

     channel: 2
     is31fl3246_id: 'is31fl3246_1'

-# example of one RGB lights
+# example of one RGB light
 # sidenote: grouping can be done on a higher level
 #  by creating "light groups" (helper)
 light: